-The host is responsible for paying desk personnel fees, (see Section 11 for fees), the public address announcer, banquet photographer, lifeguards and other staff who may be hired by the host.
+The host is responsible for paying desk personnel fees, (see Section 11 for fees), the public address announcer, banquet photographer (not applicable this year), lifeguards and other staff who may be hired by the host.

 Hotels.

 Section 12 outlines the hotel program for participants, officials, and NCAA staff/committee.